-The market was impacted by increases in material prices, delays in decision-making and supply chain as well as uncertainty in the business environment, especially related to new construction.
+The Projects market was also impacted by increases in material prices, delays in decision-making and supply chain as well as uncertainty in the business environment, especially related to new construction.

 Built environments are a major source of carbon emissions today.
 Buildings are responsible for 30% of Europe's CO2 emissions.
 By modernising and digitalising buildings we can reduce the CO2 emissions up to 20%.
 Also when industrial production facilities operate as planned, production disruptions, uncontrolled emissions and waste are eliminated.
 Our company is well positioned to help provide a sustainable, digital future for our customers.